UW-PSI/SalishSeaModel-analysis/rachael_worklog_ssmc.md

 2. Run `sbatch main_create_scenario_pnt_wq.sh` to setup input.dat files
 3. Run `coldstart_setup.sh` to get coldstart files in the right place and run coldstart

+I reach run limit with three runs.
+The fourth gets queued with reason of `(QOSGrpCpuLimit)`

 ### Notes from Su Kyong (sukyong.yun@pnnl.gov)

 Su Kyong created a folder that I can access that contains the setup and run files.